 Move the Angle or Straighten Tool

-The Angle slider (Classic) or Straighten slider (CC) rotates your image in increments from 0˚ in the centre to 45˚ at each end.
+The Angle slider (Classic) or Straighten slider (CC) rotates your image in increments from 0˚ in the center to 45˚ at each end.
 Move the angle tool to the right to turn a photo clockwise.
 Move it to the left to rotate counterclockwise.

 To manually input degrees of rotation, click on the number to the right of the slider.
 Start with the minus sign if you want to rotate counterclockwise.
 Enter 0 or double click on the word ‘Angle’ in Classic or ‘Straighten’ in CC to reset the rotation.